polydojo/qree/README.md

         "body": "And the body goes here ...",
     });
 ```
-Now, the output should be:
+The output should now be:
 ```html
 <doctype html>
 <html>